If you are reading this post you probably know that Cloud Academy is a platform based, right now, on AWS learning.

-With this idea in mind we started our company with Amazon AWS learning content, but as I use to repeat to investors, customers and users, we are neutral and we are working hard to launch Courses, Quizzes and Certifications on many other platforms.
+With this idea in mind we started our company with AWS learning content, but as I use to repeat to investors, customers and users, we are neutral and we are working hard to launch Courses, Quizzes, and Certifications on many other platforms.

 In Italy, where I come from, we have already companies using OpenStack to serve public cloud computing services.
 Enter Cloud Suite comes to my mind, as well as Hosting Solutions (Italian only) and some others.
 Those are very small companies, less than 100 people, way far from being a 500 Fortune or 100 Fortune company, but still able to install and offer a cloud computing platform with a pay per use payment model and both computing and storage components.